 While some people do claim caffeine is addictive, most do not go that far.
-Regardless, if you are concerned about caffeine dependency and withdrawal symptoms, you can choose to wean yourself off caffeine.
+Regardless, if you are concerned about caffeine dependence and withdrawal symptoms, you can choose to wean yourself off caffeine.
 Try drinking less coffee (or whatever else you are taking with caffeine in it) or lowering the dosage of caffeine per drink, such as drinking weaker coffee.
-This can reduce the effects of physical symptoms once you decide to quite.
+This can reduce the effects of physical symptoms once you decide to quit.

 The most popular caffeinated drink in the United States is by far is coffee.
 While the exact rate at which Americans drink coffee varies depending on the survey referenced, Americans have remained steady in their consumption of coffee for at least two decades.

 Coffee drinkers tend to be older.
 One study estimated that 74 percent of people over age 55 drink at least one cup daily, compared to 50 percent of people who are 18 to 34 years old.
 Coffee drinkers tend to drink homebrewed coffee, a relatively unsurprising fact as this coffee tends to be the cheapest and easily accessible.

 It was found that only 1 in 10 coffee drinkers has any desire to cut back on their coffee consumption.
 This is noteworthy as 26 percent of those surveyed considered themselves addicted to coffee.

 While not universally true, this means most coffee drinkers do not see their regular use of coffee as having any serious detrimental effect on their lives.
 This does not mean such belief was always true, but it does mean those surveyed tended to believe it.